oddsockmachine/RBC/roadmap.md

 - Jobs/Components as templates
   - Pick and choose standard jobs/components on a nodule
   - Or deploy a standardized type of nodule
+- Job to git pull and restart process

 ## UI
 - Create and deploy new nodules